KDE/digikam-doc/main_window/people_view.rst

 In case of unsatisfying results it might be helpful to use Clear and rebuild all training data.
 One reason can be that there are too many face tags assigned to a person which shows this person in a way that doesn't really help the search algorithm, e.g. with sunglasses, blurred, unusual colors, carnival make up, dark shaded areas in the face, baby/kid/adult photographs mixed...
 Another reason to use that option can be false face recognition due to a wrong accuracy setting in the Parameters tab.

 To start the Face Recognition you click Scan.
-The process will tag every recognized face with the appropriate People tag out of your tag tree and the corresponding thumbnail will disappear from the "Unknown" tag selection.
+The process will tag every recognized face with the appropriate People tag out of your tag tree and the corresponding thumbnail will disappear from the **Unknown** tag selection.

 Manual Face tagging
 ~~~~~~~~~~~~~~~~~~~